 Is celery healthier than other snacks or is it the ultimate good food for your dog?

 Celery is rich in certain minerals and vitamins.
-These include vitamin A, C, and K. Folate and potassium are also present inside this veggie.
+These include vitamins A, C, and K. Folate and potassium are also present inside this veggie.
 Fiber and some levels of carbs are also present but the content of these is not as high as in other types of foods.

-Therefore, celery is not a superfood since it does not contain the same level of protein that other foods might nor is its vitamin and mineral content any higher than other types of treats out there.
+Therefore, celery is not a superfood since it does not contain the same level of protein as other foods might nor is its vitamin and mineral content any higher than other types of treats out there.

-If you are looking for superfoods though, we would suggest looking at something like cantaloupe which contains a lot of nutrition.
+If you are looking for superfoods though, we would suggest looking at something like a cantaloupe which contains a lot of nutrition.

 But please be sure to feed your dog plenty of lean meat since no food should ever replace meat in a dog’s daily diet.